Tom Bailey (MA; Dip CP; Dip Hyp CS)

 The crisis is highlighting stresses and difficulties within family relations.
 I am adept at helping clients work through - and improve - these relationships.

-Hypnotherapy can be employed over a short period - typicaly between two and six sessions - for behavioural issues, such as smoking or eating unhealthily.
+Hypnotherapy can be employed over a short period - typically between two and six sessions - for behavioral issues, such as smoking or eating unhealthily.
 Hypnotherapy can also be used, in conjunction with psychotherapy or counselling, over longer periods.

 1 hour session @ £50

-1 hour concession, for those on furlough or reduced hours @ £25
+1 hour concession, for those on low wages @ £25

-1 hour session for those currently without work: ring me and we can discuss this.
+1 hour session for those currently without work: ring or text me and we can discuss this.